-- All concerns, disclosures, allegations and suspicions should be recorded on the CLEAR Safeguarding Notification Form (Appendix 2) and uploaded in pdf form onto the CLEAR secure client database. - We recommend that 'if in doubt, report it' or at least talk it through with a safeguarding officer. - There may be emergency situations where it is appropriate to contact social services, Crisis Mental Health Team and seek medical attention immediately. - Whatever the circumstances of the concern, disclosure, allegation or suspicion, it is vital that the sessional/employed or volunteer records the details and reports to the Safeguarding officer without delay. - Not every safeguarding reported to external safeguarding results in a full investigation.
+- All concerns, disclosures, allegations and suspicions should be recorded on the CLEAR Safeguarding Notification Form (Appendix 2) and upload onto the CLEAR secure client database - Where a staff member reports their concerns or a disclosure to a line manager, the line manager should advise them to report to the Safeguarding Officer immediately. - We recommend that 'if in doubt, report it'. - There may be emergency situations where it is appropriate to contact social services, Crisis Mental Health Team and seek medical attention immediately.

+- Whatever the circumstances of the concern, disclosure, allegation or suspicion, it is vital that the staff member and volunteer records the details and reports to the Safeguarding without delay. - Not every report results in a full investigation.
 Individual reports are accumulated to build a picture about a particular situation.
-It may be that a report by a CLEAR employee/volunteer may provide the necessary or decisive final piece of information. - Sessional/employed/volunteer therapist to seek additional support or supervision and to discuss with the clinical lead for adult service if needed.
+It may be that a report by a CLEAR employee/volunteer may provide the necessary or decisive final piece of information.

-4.2 Response to an adult at risk making an allegation of abuse.
+4.2 Response to a vulnerable adult making an allegation of abuse